BayAreaMetro/travel-model-two/netbuild.md

 The next step is to test if you can import Wrangler.
 Open a command window, and type in the following DOS commands:

-Step 1: Add Python to your system's environmental variables.
-You’ll need to do this for two environment variables (PATH and PYTHONPATH) and you’ll need to know where your python.exe is installed.
+Step 1: Add Python to your system's environmental variables (PATH and PYTHONPATH).
+To do so, you’ll need to know where your python.exe is installed.
 For example, if your python.exe is installed in C:\Python27, type the commands as below.
-If your python.exe is installed elsewhere, replace C:\Python27 with your path.
+If your python.exe is installed elsewhere, replace C:\Python27 with your python.exe location.

 ```
 C:\>set PATH= %PATH%;C:\Python27